terraform-viettelidc/terraform-provider-vcloud/website/docs/index.html.markdown

 * `saml_adfs_rpt_id` - (Optional) When using `auth_type=saml_adfs` Vcloud SAML entity ID will be used as Relaying Party Trust Identifier (RPT ID) by default.
 If a different RPT ID is needed - one can set it using this field.
-It can also be set with `vcloud_SAML_ADFS_RPT_ID` environment variable.
+It can also be set with `VCLOUD_SAML_ADFS_RPT_ID` environment variable.

 * `org` - (Required) This is the Cloud Director Org on which to run API operations.
-Can also be specified with the `vcloud_ORG` environment variable.
+Can also be specified with the `VCLOUD_ORG` environment variable.
   *v2.0+* `org` may be set to "System" when connection as Sys Admin is desired (set `user` to "administrator" in this case).
   Note: `org` value is case sensitive.

 * `sysorg` - (Optional; *v2.0+*) - Organization for user authentication.
 Can also be
-   specified with the `vcloud_SYS_ORG` environment variable.
+   specified with the `VCLOUD_SYS_ORG` environment variable.
 Set `sysorg` to "System" and `user` to "administrator" to free up `org` argument for setting a default organization for resources to use.

 * `url` - (Required) This is the URL for the Cloud Director API endpoint. e.g. https://server.domain.com/api.
-Can also be specified with the `vcloud_URL` environment variable.
+Can also be specified with the `VCLOUD_URL` environment variable.

 * `vdc` - (Optional) This is the virtual datacenter within Cloud Director to run API operations against.
 If not set the plugin will select the first virtual datacenter available to your Org.
-Can also be specified with the `vcloud_VDC` environment variable.
+Can also be specified with the `VCLOUD_VDC` environment variable.

 * `max_retry_timeout` - (Optional) This provides you with the ability to specify the maximum